As an Amazon Associate we earn from qualifying purchases.

 Meatier baby back ribs tend to be more mild in flavor than their spare rib cousins.
 This mild flavor means we need to be extra careful with moisture and dilution.
 Cooking the baby back ribs in a sous vide helps mimic the low and slow controlled application of heat that smoking.

 Sous vide cooking also allows us to limit the addition of moisture that could dilute the flavor of the ribs.
+In using this sous vide process to cook ribs in a water bath, we will end up with tender ribs that are incredibly flavorful.

 Our Approach to Baby Back Ribs

 We dry brined the ribs, because pork dries out easily.
 Dry brining the ribs before hand (up to 3 days) will help break down and relax myosin fibers in the muscle, preventing moisture from being pushed out of the meat.
+Don’t worry though, we’re still going to have tender ribs at the end of this since we’re cooking in a water bath.

 That said, liquid smoke does not taste the exact same as real smoke, but it is as close as we can get without using hardwood.
 Finally, rub and cook low and slow.

-What Makes Good Baby Back Ribs
+What Makes Good Sous Vide Baby Back Ribs

 Growing up, I actually used to always think baby back ribs should fall apart like a braised short rib or carnitas, and boy was I wrong.
-There is something to be said for the succulent texture of baby back ribs that is really lost if you break them down too far.
+There is something to be said for the succulent texture of baby back ribs or pork ribs that is really lost if you break them down too far.

 The Challenge With Sous Vide Baby Back Ribs